Cynth3tik/awesome/README.md

 *   [gaia-app/gaia](https://github.com/gaia-app/gaia) - Gaia is a Terraform 🌍 UI for your modules, and self-service infrastructure 👨‍💻

-## CSS

-*   [aloysius-tim/saas-react-starter-kit-boilerplate](https://github.com/aloysius-tim/saas-react-starter-kit-boilerplate) - SaaStr is a React SaaS boilerplate to kickstart your new SaaS adventure as fast as possible.
-Built on top of Adonis JS for the BackEnd and React Starter Kit for the Front-End

 ## miscellaneous

 *   [smirnov-am/awesome-saas-boilerplates](https://github.com/smirnov-am/awesome-saas-boilerplates) -